Cleveland Clinic Unveils Women's Comprehensive Health and Research Center Championed by WAM Founder Maria Shriver

 WAM at Cleveland Clinic is dedicated to closing the gap in knowledge about women's brain health by funding gender-based Alzheimer's research.

-The Women’s Alzheimer’s Movement is proud to have partnered to build the first WAM Prevention Center at the Cleveland Clinic, Las Vegas.
+The Women’s Alzheimer’s Movement is proud to have partnered to build the first The Women’s Alzheimer’s Movement Prevention and Research Center at Cleveland Clinic, Las Vegas.

 WAM provides the latest Alzheimer’s prevention tips and tools to empower people to take control of their own brain health.